 6. Variants

 Standard Unicode encoding of the Telugu code points represented basic simple standalone Characters and some dependent characters which enter into different combinations in syllable formation.
 There are no characters in the Telugu Unicode chart that are the result of combinations of the characters permitted as per the [MSR] or at least have formal similarity.
 However, Telugu has a small number of variants that have identical values but derive from different character combinations.
-The other variants occur due to dissimilarity The NBGP categorizes these confusingly similar variants in two groups.
+The NBGP categorizes these confusingly similar variants in two groups.

-Type 1: Similarity within the script
+6.1 Type 1: Similarity within the script

 Shared sound value but formally different due to the combinations of different code points Ex. i.
-Ca +e+u -> ko ii.
-Ca+o: -> ko
+Ca +e+u(:) -> ko(:) ii.
+Ca+o(:) -> ko(:)

 Variation due to display and rendering differently of identical code points which are often confusing and of variable acceptance.